Sequential Gaussian Avatars with Hierarchical Motion Context: Experiments

-\textbf{I3D-Human}~\cite{chen2024within} comprises multi-view video frames of humans with loose clothing and complex movements.
-Compared to previous datasets such as ZJU-MoCap~\citep{peng2021neural}, which are mainly collected under controlled speeds and tight-fitting garments, I3D-Human contains scenes closer to daily life.
-We conduct experiments on 4 sequences following the data split in Dyco~\cite{chen2024within} and all training and testing data are retained to be the same across all comparison methods.
-For each sequence, we use 4-5 views for training and the rest for testing.
+\textbf{I3D-Human}~\cite{chen2024within} contains scenes closer to daily life, which comprises multi-view video frames of humans with loose clothing and complex movements.
+We conduct experiments on 4 sequences and use 4-5 views for training and the rest for testing.
+All training and testing data are retained to be the same in comparisons following Dyco's~\cite {chen2024within} data split.